jpverkamp/blog/content/reviews/movies/Marvel Cinematic Universe/MCU Phase 4/2 - Shang-Chi and the Legend of the Ten Rings.md

 On top of that, we have Awkwafina as Katy, 'mundane' best friend/wingwoman who is *absolutely* there for Shaun whenever he needs her and hilarious to boot.
 We have Tony Chiu-Wai Leung as Xu Wenwu, Shaun's birth father / big bad of the piece.
 I don't even have to spoiler that, given how obvious it is in the intro.
 But oh does he ever nail the combination of man twisted by power after living a thousand years with a potential redemption arc.
 Florian Munteanu as Razor Fist... was something you only see in comic books.
 A man with a sword for his arm?
 Absolutely insane, but he sold it.

 And then of course... one of the absolute gems of the movie was the return of Ben Kingsley as Trevor Slattery.
-We haven't seen him since {{< crosslink "Iron Man 3" >}}, where he played a fake 'Mandarin', terrorist warlord of the Ten Rings.
+We haven't seen him since [[Iron Man 3]](), where he played a fake 'Mandarin', terrorist warlord of the Ten Rings.
 Now of course, we get the real Ten Rings and the real inspiration for the Slattery's character: Tony Chiu-Wai Leung as Xu Wenwu.
 Meng'er Zhang as Shaun's sister Xialing was a little un-emotive for my tastes (I wonder if that's a cultural thing?) but her fight scenes were wonderful.

 > [Morris discovers Trevor's still body, and mourns]
 >